Food allergies and intolerances

 Food safety is not just about food poisoning.
 Food allergies can be life-threatening for some people.

-The best way to manage food allergies, food intolerances or coeliac disease is to ensure that the customer does not consume any food that may cause a reaction.
+The best way to manage food allergies, food intolerances and coeliac disease is to ensure that the customer does not consume any food that may cause a reaction.

 Staff need to respond accurately to enquiries about ingredients in foods.
-It is an offence for food businesses to supply a consumer with a food that is not what they requested.
+It is an offence not to provide information about allergens to the purchaser on request.

 What is a food allergy?